How To Send a Formal Email For a Job

 In the world of work, quite often, “you are what you write.”
 This is nowhere more true than when submitting your resume and cover letter for consideration.
 Every impression counts.
 Your emailed message may be the very first thing a potential employer sees from you.

 When “Casual” Causes Concerns

 A hastily written, informal message like the one in the example atop this page, may cause employers to see you as amateurish or lazy.
 “If you don’t even take time to present yourself in your best light within your job application,” they might mutter to themselves, “and you force us to do extra work by having to guess about which job you’re even applying for,” they say with clenched teeth, “then what can we realistically expect once we bring you aboard?”

 You’re applying for a specific job.
-To you it may the one that’s front and center in your mind at this time.
-But the employer may be posting a number of different positions at once.
+To you, it may be the one that’s front and center in your mind at this time.
+But the employer may be posting several different positions at once.
 They’ll probably receive a large number of application emails, not just yours.

-So make is easy for them to sort the incoming emails by letting them know which job you’re after.
+So make it easy for them to sort the incoming emails by letting them know which job you want.
 In the Subject Line itself, concisely state the purpose of your email.
 Mention the job’s title or a reference number that you saw in the advertised posting.
 You could write something like “Job Application Enclosed: Claims Adjuster, reference A47kj2w1.”

 Use “Business Formal” Language

 Regardless of what you type in the email’s body underneath your header, don’t drop your guard and suddenly start using casual language.

 At a minimum, you might try instead to turn the phrasing from our email example into the following: